 During the application process

 - See below for the list of documents to upload.
 We insist on a motivation letter in English.
+Note: This means that the motivation letter is not in French.
+Also, please make sure your CV mentions clearly the country and the full name of the university where you graduated.

 - If you cannot upload a document that the system considers obligatory, create a PDF document in which you explain the reason, and upload this document instead.
 You can produce a PDF document, e.g., with Microsoft Word.